Ingredients

 To Blanch

 - Transfer the asparagus to the ice bath.
-After boiling, immediately transfer the hot spears to the ice bath using tongs (or drain them with a colander then drop them in).
-You can set a strainer inside the ice bath so you don't have to go fishing out every single stalk.
+Quickly transfer the spears to the ice bath using tongs (or drain and then drop them in).
+A brief stint in the ice bath is all that's needed.
+Remove the asparagus, dry them with a towel, and store chilled.

 To Roast